msr2009/Enrich/enrich/sphinx/seqlib.rst

 .. py:module:: seqlib.seqlib
 	:synopsis: Abstract class for sequencing libraries.

-The :py:mod:`~seqlib.seqlib` module contains the class definition for the abstract class :py:class:`~seqlib.seqlib.SeqLib`, the base class for all sequencing library data in the `Enrich2 <index.html>`_ project.
+The :py:mod:`~seqlib.seqlib` module contains the class definition for the :py:class:`~seqlib.seqlib.SeqLib` abstract class, the base class for all sequencing library data in the `Enrich2 <index.html>`_ project.

 :py:class:`~seqlib.seqlib.SeqLib` class
 ---------------------------------------